Photo by Leena Robinson/Shutterstock

-Travelers to Hawaii must also fill out a mandatory online health application.
-The digital form is required both for out-of-state arrivals and for interisland travel.
-Travelers must fill out the form at least 24 hours prior to departure, and once the form is complete they will receive a QR code via email.
+Travelers to Hawai‘i must fill out the online health application on the state’s Safe Travels website at least 24 hours prior to departure, and once the form is complete they will receive a QR code via email.
 They can then scan the QR code from their mobile device or from a printed-out version at the airport upon arrival.

 Article continues below advertisement

-As for international visitors, per U.S. government restrictions, foreign nationals who have been in China, Iran, South Africa, the European Schengen area, Brazil, the United Kingdom, or Ireland in the previous 14 days will be denied entry into Hawaii.
+Per U.S. government restrictions, foreign nationals who have been in China, Iran, South Africa, the European Schengen area, Brazil, the United Kingdom, or Ireland in the previous 14 days will be denied entry into Hawai‘i.
 U.S. citizens and permanent residents are exempt.